grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 > ### Note
 > All the code in this folder is companion content to this article.

+# Examples

+All the example driver implementations are written against a sample ASP.Net Core application.
+The application is based on the standard "weather forecast" template, to make it more familiar, although many parts are modified.

+Some words of caution before we move on:

+* In the production part, neither the code nor the API is pretty.
+This sample does not aim to demonstrate how to design good APIs or services or classes.
+It is made only to serve as something executable for the tests.
+* In one of the example tests, I added a check that isn't really part of the scenario.
+The purpose is only to decrease the volume of code.
+* The examples show an evolution process.
+The first example is by far not perfect and the final one probably still has some stuff that can be improved.
+* I am not claiming that the driver pattern is the best way to automate tests.
+I am still learning, so everything written here is provided as a sort of RFC.

 ## Production code

+Here is the tested API in a form of a controller (TODO: link to source)

 ```csharp
 [ApiController]